medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 ## Open Questions (not yet decided)

-- **Window match mode is the only open item left about `"any"`.** `cctb` now implements `anchorOccurrence: "any"` in full, single- and multi-clause, including chains and the shared-witness coupling, so what used to sit here as unimplemented is retired below.
-- **The null-guard is not applied along `cctb`'s chaining path.** Not an open design question, and not a gap in §6: the window interval *is* applied when a chained anchor gathers its candidates.
-  The §7 guard is not.
-So when an upstream anchor fails to resolve, the chained anchor's window degenerates to unbounded rather than producing no-match, and the group downstream of it can match a patient it should exclude.
-It changes results rather than only performance, which is why it is tracked here rather than only in a code comment.
 - **Overlap vs. containment for narrow relative windows.** §6 step 5 inherits the existing `timeRestriction` rule that overlap between a criterion's own interval and the window is sufficient.
 That's reasonable for the looser windows the absolute case was designed around, but